ricardobgx/task-manager/reverse-proxy/README.md

 ### Environment variables

-Please refer to each module's README file to set the environment variables correctly.
+Please refer to the application (app folder) README file to set the environment variables correctly.

 ## Run